pragyaai/ndna/_llm/FAQ.md

 indicates successful conceptual fusion where both parental lineages shape ÆTHER's epistemic path {% cite yang2024model %} {% cite perez2022discovering %}.

-## How does ÆTHER reveal latent cultural recombination beyond what output-level evaluation can show?
+✶ **How does ÆTHER reveal latent cultural recombination beyond what output-level evaluation can show?**

-Output-level evaluations--such as BLEU scores, perplexity, or classifier-based bias metrics--capture only the final manifestation of generative behavior.
+➠ Output-level evaluations--such as BLEU scores, perplexity, or classifier-based bias metrics--capture only the final manifestation of generative behavior.
 By contrast, the latent geometry of ÆTHER exposes recombination at the level of internal epistemic structure.

 Formally, ÆTHER's latent path: